HazimGazov/GLTools/README.md

 >GLTools began life in the third edition of this
 >book.
 Over time it has grown and provides a lot of shortcuts and handy tools, much like
 >the OpenGL utility library (GLU) used to.
-GLTools includes a 3D math library to manipu-
+GLTools includes a 3D math library to manipulate
->late matrices and vectors and relies on GLEW for full OpenGL 3.3 support of functions
+>matrices and vectors and relies on GLEW for full OpenGL 3.3 support of functions
 >that generate and render some simple 3D objects and manage your view frustum, camera,
 >and transformation matrices